mohammedsabri95/mohammedsabri95.github.io/_pages/about.md

 # Selected Publications

-## NASDM, Nuclei-Aware Semantic Histopathology Image Generation Using Diffusion Models
+## A Novel Classification Algorithm Based on the Synergy Between Dynamic Clustering with Adaptive Distances and K-Nearest Neighbors.
-Aman Shrivastava and P. Thomas Fletcher
+Sabri M., Verde R., Maturo F., Balzanella A., Tairi H., Yahyaouy A., and Riffi J.
-A Novel Classification Algorithm Based on the Synergy Between Dynamic Clustering with Adaptive Distances and K-Nearest Neighbors.
-Journal of Classification (2024): 1-25.
+Journal of Classification 41, 264–288 (2024).
 [paper](https://link.springer.com/article/10.1007/s00357-024-09471-5)